 Section 1582 replaces Section 1581, Business Combinations, and establishes standards for the accounting for a business combination.
 It provides the Canadian equivalent to IFRS 3, Business Combinations.
 The section applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after January 1, 2011.
 Sections 1601 and 1602 together replace Section 1600, Consolidated Financial Statements.
 Section 1601 establishes standards for the preparation of consolidated financial statements.
 Section 1601 applies to interim and annual consolidated financial statements relating to fiscal years beginning on or after January 1, 2011.
-Section 1602 establishes standards for a non-controlling interest in a subsidiary in consolidated financial statements subsequent to a business combination.
-It is equivalent to the corresponding provisions of IFRS 1AS 27, Consolidated and Separate Financial Statements, and applies to interim and annual consolidated financial statements, and applies to interim and annual consolidated statements.
+Section 1602 establishes standards for accounting for a non-controlling interest in a subsidiary in consolidated financial statements subsequent to a business combination.
 It is equivalent to the corresponding provisions of IFRS 1AS 27, Consolidated and Separate Financial Statements, and applies to interim and annual consolidated financial statements relating to fiscal years beginning on or after January 1, 2011.